Michigan Hair Transplants

 Schedule A Consultation

 A surgeon will investigate you’re scalp and discusses your personal preferences.
 Undergoing a professional hair transplant in Michigan can be tricky, we make it easy for you.
-Request a consultation today to meet with a Hair transplant Michigan surgeon near you.
+Request a consultation today to meet with a leading hair transplant Michigan surgeon near you.

 Why The Surgeon Matters | Hair Transplant Michigan

-When undergoing any cosmetic procedure it is very important that your surgeon be highly experienced and hold a strong track record for success.
+Believe it or not, many people performing cosmetic treatments and plastic surgery in Michigan are not trained in plastic surgery and don’t have the years of experience that specialized hair transplant surgeons do.
 An inexperienced surgeon can leave you feeling good about your results, until a month later when you’re newly transplanted hairs begin to fall off.
-When transplanting hair follicles they must be placed directly into the heart of the nutrient pathway of the skin in order to survive after the procedure.
-Correctly placing these hairs is a very skillful task that is best left for the most experienced surgeons as their ratios of surviving hairs to total hairs transplanted is often significantly higher than general plastic surgeons or those whom hair transplants are not their sole specialty.
-Contact SurgeonGate today and we will promptly connect you with the most experienced Michigan hair transplant surgeon, ensuring you’re procedure is a success.
+Grafts must be placed precisely into the heart of the nutrient pathways in order to survive after the procedure.
+Correctly implant these hairs is a very skillful task that is best performed by specialized hair transplant surgeons rather than general plastic surgeons or doctors who merely perform the procedure on the side.
+Request a consultation today and SurgeonGate will promptly connect you with the most experienced Michigan hair transplant surgeon, ensuring you’re procedure is a success.

 Frequently Asked Questions